The Nisqually Watershed Festival is virtual this year: join in with the Critter Mask Challenge!

 - String or elastic

 - Scissors (and a hole punch if you have one)

 Step 1.
 Pick your creature!
 Will you be a hungry bear, a mischievous otter, a shy weasel, or a hopping frog?
 Or some other creature that lives in the Nisqually Watershed?

 Step 2.
 Print a mask and decorate your mask!
-We’ve gathered some templates on our website at nisquallyriver.org/festival.
-You can also draw your own (or get creative and use other natural or craft supplies to make a critter costume)!
+We’ve gathered some templates here in a downloadble PDF.
+You can also look up or draw your own (or get creative and use other natural or craft supplies to make a critter costume)!